Having achieved your C.D.L. D License for cars does not necessarily mean you can drive all types of vehicles.

 Vehicles owned by Companies cannot be driven by you unless you own or possesses the G.D.L.
 License (Goods Drivers’ License).

 Briefly, vehicles owned by Companies which have the Company’s name and address printed at the side of both doors are termed as “Company owned vehicles”.

 To explain the matter further, Companies that own either vans or cars to ferry goods or items belonging to the Company will be issued with Permit A, wheres individual or persons conducting their own businesses can transport their goods and they will be given a Permit C.

 In this short article, attempts will be made to explain how to achieve the G.D.L.
 License.

 Maybe there are amongst you who wish to know the requirements needed to apply for the G.D.L.
 License.
-The requirement needed are:

 As such, this License is not intended for P.D.L.
 (Learners or “P” Probationary) license holders.

-ii) applicants must be 21 or above.
+ii) Applicants must be 21 or above.

-iii) possess good health.
+iii) Possess good health.

-iv) should be citizens or permanent residents.
+iv) Should be citizens or permanent residents.

 The logic behind this decision is the fear that these people might provide stiff competition to locals who are out to conduct small time businesses.

 v) Applicants must fill Borong JPJ L8A.

-vi) Applicants must also fill JPJ L12 (Yellow).
+vi) Applicants must also fill JPJ L12.

 Photostat copies of your identity card and Driving License are required.

 Likewise, do attach an official Receipt or a Certificate Letter from your doctor.

-If everything goes well, the most important being your license is no black listed, your application will be approved.
+If everything goes well, the most important being your license is not black listed, your application will be approved.

 In the mean time, your Driving School or Institute will proceed to arrange for you to attend either 1 or 2 courses you will have to attend before you are asked to sit for a 50 questions test lasting 1 – 1 1/2 hours.

 Normally, the first course is conducted by the Institute itself.

 Things like the Akta Pengangkutan Jalan 1987, the Akta Lembaga Perlesenan Kenderaan (L.P.K.P) and the Kaedah-kaedah Pengangkutan Jalan are most likely his domain.

 The second session of the course ends with as stated earlier, with the 50 questions test.

 Those not successful for the exam could apply for a Re-sit later on.

 In your area do ask you institutes with regards to courses and exams conducted there.

 As a whole, it appears the courses arranged for would be G.D.L seekers appears to have provide them with lots of benefits.